Moore Inventor Fellowships 2022

 Number of Awards: 5 Awards

-The scope of this call is intentionally wide: proposed projects do not need to fall within our current funding priorities but should be broadly within the program areas of foundation interest (science, environmental conservation, and patient care).
+The scope of this call is intentionally wide: proposed projects do not need to fall within Moore Foundation current funding priorities but should be broadly within the program areas of foundation interest (science, environmental conservation, and patient care).
 For patient care, inventions should resonate with our focus on improving the experience and outcomes of patients with solutions that improve clinical diagnosis.

 The Foundation aims to support inventions at an early stage that could lead to proof-of-concept work on an invention or advance an existing prototype that tackles an important problem.
-Innovations with the promise of making a long-lasting impact by addressing underlying problems in their field, but a clear path toward commercialization is not a requirement.
+Innovations with the promise of making a long-lasting and meaningful impact by addressing underlying problems in their field, but a clear path toward commercialization is not a requirement.
 The Foundation is not interested in supporting projects that are already at a stage where significant venture capital is available.
 As with all Moore grants, the Foundation seeks to measure progress toward a defined goal during the three years of support.
 The Foundation’s policy is that intellectual property that results from a grant must be managed and disseminated in a manner that leads to the greatest impact.
 Each award will include IP terms to reflect the needs of that project.

 If you are proposing an invention assigned to WARF, please contact WARF prior to proceeding with your application.